 If a Product has a related Group Relationship record of type Percentage, then in Percentage Pricing for Salesforce Products, that Product’s percentage calculation will take place only on line items where their associated products are Group Members of the ‘Default Selected Product Group’.
 Conversely, the percentage calculation will take place on all line items except those where their associated products are Group Members of the ‘Default Unselected Product Group’.

-- Products can have Group Relationships that are Product Groups – there will typically be a few ‘master’ products that will have relationships to a group
+- ‘Master’ Products have Group Relationships that reference Product Groups using the ‘Default Selected Product Group’ and ‘Default Unselected Product Group’ lookups.
+There will typically be a few ‘master’ products then group members.